ADEA/Colgate-Palmolive Co. Allied Dental Educators Fellowship

 Application Process Checklist

-ADEA Allied Dental Faculty Development Leadership Program applicants must submit the following in addition to their ADEA ADFDLP application:
+ADEA Allied Dental Faculty Development Leadership Program applicants must submit the following in addition to their ADEA ADFLDP application:

 - A summary describing how the fellowship would benefit the institution and the applicant and outlining the kind of experience the applicant anticipates as a fellow;